 Use this tool to calculate the economic and ecological benefits of your tree.

 Ash trees that are not treated will succumb to the EAB.
 To ensure the insecticide is in the trees by the time adults emerge to feed in early June, products are most effective when applied in April until mid June, or mid July with TREE-äge®.
-Trees over 15 inch diameter should be treated professionally.
+Trees over 15 inches in diameter should be treated professionally.
 The strength of the chemical in the home product is less than the product available by professional arborists.
 The applications of emamectin benzoate (TREE-äge®), imidacloprid (Xytect™), or dinotefuran (Safari®), which moves through the tree, are more likely to provide useful control.
 These options require a licensed professional to apply the insecticidal control to the tree.

 See the document Insecticide Options for Protecting Ash Trees from Emerald Ash Borer (PDF) for the most up to date research on Emerald Ash borer control options and effectiveness.